natharduini/random-sublime-text-plugin/README.md

 * Random:Int - requires a range from a-b separated with a: *-*.
 Default: 1-100
 * Random:Float - requires a range from a-b separated with a: *-*.
 Default: 1-100
-* Random:Letters - generatates a random string of lower and upper -case letters with a length between 3 and 17
+* Random:Letters - generates a random string of lower and upper -case letters with a length defined by the user (Default: 1)
 * Random:Letters and numbers - generatates a random string of lower and upper -case letters and numbers with a length between 3 and 17
 * Random:Country - picks a random country
 * Random:Word - picks a random word from /usr/share/dict/words